Tanya1621/Tanya1621/README.md

 ### Hi there, my name is Tanya. 👋

-I am highly motivated and fast learning junior web developer with half a year experience in this field.
+I am a highly motivated and fast learning junior web developer with half a year experience in this field.
 I'm currently learning web development on a training course in Israel(MASA project) and online on Yandex Practicum.

 Technologies that I'm using: React, Redux, SCSS, CSS in my projects.